Actionable guide to SEO in 2017

 4. Leverage rich answers

-Any website has a chance to be selected for the rich answers.
-Here are a few things you may do to increase your chances to get there:
+Any website has a chance to be selected for the rich answers section.
+Here are a few things you may do to increase your chances of getting there:

 1) Identify simple questions you might answer on your website;

 3) Provide additional supporting information (like videos, images, charts, etc.).